Govcraft/acton-htmx/templates/project/README.md

-# acton-htmx Project Templates
+# Acton HTMX Project Templates

-This directory contains templates for generating new acton-htmx projects with the `acton-htmx new` command.
+This directory contains templates for generating new Acton HTMX projects with the `acton htmx new` command.

 ## Structure